LocationJohannesburg, South Africa

 ArchitectsGeorg van Gass, Clare J. Eisenstein

-From the architect.
+Text description provided by the architects.
 The only residential project to receive a commendation at this year's awards, GASS's steel-framed pavilion, located on the Westcliff Ridge within a wooded estate with arresting views across the Johannesburg skyline, is truly a masterpiece in steel architecture and construction.

 From its hiding place on the edge of the cliff this steel framed pavilion is constructed primarily from I-sections for beams and square hollow tubes for columns.